-The Second Ordinance provides for the levy and collection of a cess at such rate not exceeding one percent of the cost of construction incurred by an apployer, as the Central Generation may, from time to time, specify.
-This levy and collection is for the purposes of the First Ordinance (section 3[1] of the Second Ordinance).
-The levy is not on all building and construction activities, but only those activities which come within the purview of the First Ordinance.
-And to whom does this First Ordinance apply ?
+The second Ordinance provides for the levy and collection of a cess at such rate not exceeding one per cent of the cost of construction incurred by an employer, as the Central Government may, from time to time, specify.
+This levy and collection is for the purposes of the first Ordinance (section 3 [1] of the second Ordinance).
+The levy is not on all building and construction activities, but only those activities which come within the purview of the first Ordinance.
+And to whom does the first Ordinance apply?

-It applies, according to section l(4) of that Ordinance to every establishment which employs or had employed on any day of the preceding twelve months, fifty or more building workers in any filding or other construction work.
-Apart from the fact that establishment as defined in section 2(1)(j) of the First Ordinance does not include an individual who employs such workers in any building or construction work in relation to his own residence, it is any body's guess what the total number of 'beneficiaries' as described in Chapter IV of the First Ordinance who would be benefited when the Ordinance restricts itself to establishments which employs or had employed fifty or more workers; but one wonders whether such beneficiaries may be even a quarter of the total number of workers who depend on this activity for a living.
-This restriction on 'Fifty' is mindless and should be deleted.
-And, under clause 14(1) of the First Ordinance, a beneficiary would cease to be one if he is not engaged in building or construction work for not less than ninet: davs in a year (such engagement should, of course, be in an establishment employing 50 or more workers).
+It applies, according to section 1 (4) of that Ordinance to every establishment which employs or had employed on any day of the preceding twelve months, fifty or more building workers in any building or other construction work.
+Apart from the fact that establishment as defined in section 2 (1) (j) of the first Ordinance does not include an individual who employs such workers in any building or construction work in relation to his own residence, it is any body's guess what the total number of 'beneficiaries' as described in Chapter IV of the first Ordinance who would be benefited when the Ordinance restricts itself to establishments which employs or had employed fifty or more workers; but one wonders whether such beneficiaries may be even a quarter of the total number of workers who depend on this activity for a living.
+This restriction of 'fifty' is mindless and should be deleted.
+And, under clause 14 (1) of the first Ordinance, a beneficiary would cease to be one if he is not engaged in building or construction work for not less than ninety days in a year (such engagement should, of course, be in an establishment employing 50 or more workers).

-As for establishments which get covered under the First Ordinance, and, as a result, liable to pay the fess, it is not clear why the Second Ordinance provides for levy of Cess on the cost of construction incurred by the employer: is this not likely to lay the collection, as the employer can argue that be will not be awave of the cost incurred till the construction is completed and presumably till a Completion Certificate is obtained by him.
+As for establishments which get covered under the first Ordinance, and, as a result, liable to pay the cess, it is not clear why the Second Ordinance provides for levy of cess on the cost of construction incurred by the employer; is this not likely to delay the collection, as the employer can argue that he will not be aware of the cost incurred till the construction is completed and presumably till a Completion Certificate is obtained by him.

-On the top of all this, there is the ominous provision (Section 6) empowering the Central Government to exempt any employer or class of employers from the payment of Cess; no guidelines are prescribed in the Ordinances, except that the Central Government must be "satisfied thaat it is necessary or expedient to do so in the public interest".
-The temptation to seek such exemption in respect of building and/or construction work undertaken by the government (Central or State) and by public sector undertakings of both Central and State Governments may be too strong to be resisted.
-Specious arguments can be advanced to exempt, for example, famine relief works on the plea that these are undertaken by way of providing relief and in any even, will be of very short duration and therefore the workers cannot in any event, expect to be regular beneficiaries keeping in view the provisions of section 14(1) of the First Ordinance.
-One is unable to understand the need for such a clause at all, considering that the levy is an insignificant policion of the cost, and the coverage is as in respect of the larger establishments.
-This clause must straightaway be deleted.
+On top of all this, there is the ominous provision (Section 6) empowering the Central Government to exempt any employer or class of employers from the payment of Cess; no guidelines are prescribed in the ordinances, except that the Central Government must be "satisfied that it is necessary or expedient to do so in the public interest".
+The 70 temptation to seek such exemption in respect of building and/or construction work undertaken by the government (Central or State) and by public sector undertakings of both Central and State Governments may be too strong to be resisted.
+Specious arguments can be advanced to exempt, for example, famine relief works on the plea that these are undertaken by way of providing relief and in any event, will be of very short duration and therefore the workers cannot in any event, expect to be regular beneficiaries keeping in view the provisions of Section 14 (1) of the first Ordinance.
+This cause must straightaway be deleted.